 About Discernment Counselling

 I’ve been using aspects of Dr. Doherty’s approach since 2012 when I first read an article authored by by Dr. Doherty in a professional journal.
 In 2014 Dr. Doherty, along with his daughter Elizabeth Doherty formed the DRI Alliance.
 The DRI Alliance is dedicated to preserving couple relationships where possible and to give couples the opportunity to move toward a family friendly divorce when a relationship is ending.
 The DRI Alliance trains therapists, lawyers, and mediators in the Discernment Counselling approach.
-I’ve been a member of the DRI Alliance since it’s inception, deepening my understanding and skill in this approach.
+Couples in Step has been a member of the DRI Alliance since its inception, deepening our understanding and skill in this approach.